How To Make Ice Cream Without Eggs

 The “ice cream base” is the creamy, liquid stuff that becomes ice cream after freezing.
 Making a cooked ice cream base is essentially identical to making homemade pudding or custard.
 In this recipe I show you the Jeni’s method, but here’s an overview of your basic options, since this isn’t the only way to do it.

 - Custard is perhaps the most classic, and you can see how to make it in this post: How To Make Vanilla Ice Cream.
 This involves cooking egg yolks with cream and sugar.
 The egg yolks help the ice cream stay ice-free and rich on the tongue.
 Some people don’t like the eggy taste so much, though.

-- Philadelphia-style is made with just cream, sugar, and flavorings.
+- Philadelphia-style ice cream is made with just cream, sugar, and flavorings.
 It replaces the egg yolks with just fat from the cream.
-It’s quite simple, and you can read more about it here.
+It’s quite simple.

-- Egg-Free Ice Cream, from the Jeni’s Splendid Ice Creams cookbook, has become so popular it warrants its own bullet point.
+- Egg-free ice cream, like the savannah buttermint ice cream from the Jeni’s Splendid Ice Creams cookbook, has become so popular it warrants its own bullet point.
 Jeni uses cornstarch to thicken the ice cream, and just a dollop of cream cheese for smoothness and body.
 It’s basically an ultra-optimized version of Philadelphia-style ice cream, and for me at least it gives the most reliable and enjoyable results.
-I describe this in detail below.

-- No-Churn Ice Cream doesn’t require any cooking at all.
+- No-churn ice cream doesn’t require any cooking at all.
 Sweetened condensed milk, with its concentrated milk fat, is a frequently occurring ingredient here.
-Here's a detailed look at how you can make this yourself: How To Make No-Cook, No-Churn, 2-Ingredient Ice Cream.

 Ice Cream Churning & Freezing Options